JosephYostos/Compliance-workshop/02-build-demo/assignment.md

 kubectl get pods -n hipstershop
 ```

-🚀 Now, we deploy our testing tools
+🚀 Now, we need some testing containers
 ==============

 **Deploy Network-MultiTool Pod in the default namespace**